RooOlaRa/Project-Work-Contacts/README.md

 ## Saving contacts
 To save a contact you must fill the following mandatory text fields:

-Finnish ID number
+Finnish ID number | example: 131052-308T

-First Name
+First Name | example: Jack

-Last Name
+Last Name | example: Smith

-Phone Number
+Phone Number | example: +3584023423

-Address and e-mail are optional.
+Address and e-mail are optional. | address example: Hämeenkatu 1 | e-mail example: jack.smith@gmail.com

+Address must have at least the name of the road and number of the building.
+"Hämeenkatu" wont work but the example given before does.
+Can also be given more specifically for example: Hämeenkatu 1 A 232

 Then click the "Save Contact" button.